 Downtown Toronto is peppered with green spaces, and the topography is virtually flat.
 This makes it a runner’s paradise.
 And while you can go in any direction your running app takes you, make a point of heading down to the Martin Goodman Trail towards the marina by Ontario Place to check out the boats.
 They’ll inspire you to work a bit harder when you get home.

-But save some room in your suitcase for shopping
+Save some room in your suitcase for shopping

 If you’ve never been to Toronto before, you’ll quickly see how fashion-forward this city is.
 Every pocket of the city has its own style, and shops that match it.
 Our favourite place for clothes is most definitely Yorkville, where many of the city’s most famous boutiques call home.
 If you’re more of a mall person, jump on the subway and head up to Yorkdale.
 It’s not a short ride, but the mall’s long on fashion, food and space to walk.